KeithG33/ChessBot-Battleground/README.md

 ## 📂 Dataset

 Currently the dataset contains approximately **700 million positions** in **PGN format**.
-For each position there is a ground-truth action and result.
+The repo provides a pytorch dataset to load the data and it is mainly taken from the following sources

 Highlights include:

-- Super-GM games, World Championship matches, famous tournaments
+- Lumbra's Database (filtered 2600+)
 - Lichess Puzzle Database
-- Stockfish vs. AlphaZero
+- Computer chess - TCEC Database, CCRL, Stockfish vs. AlphaZero, Kasparov vs Deep Blue
-- TCEC (Top Chess Engine Championship) database
-- Including some Chess960/FR/freestyle games
+- Includes Chess960/FR/freestyle
+- Stockfish Generated Data - position evaluation and selfplay from position

 With a goal of reaching **1 billion positions**, the dataset is ideal for large-scale training.

-*The dataset is available for download.*
+*download link coming here*

 ## 🧠 Training